nafi-36/nafi-36/README.md

   <p>I'm Siti Nafiatul Fauziah.</p>
   <p>I'm currently studying Software Engineering at Telkom University Surabaya.💻🎓</p>
   <br>
   <p>I have a strong interest in how technology is developing and how it may improve people's lives and entire industries.
-I'm passionate about software engineering and learn about the complexities of software development, problem-solving, and coming up with new ideas.
-I'm eager to apply my knowledge to real-world challenges and contribute to the growth of the tech industry.</p>
+I'm passionate about software engineering and learn about the complexities of software development, problem-solving, and coming up with new ideas.🚀</p>
 </div>

 <div align="center">